-- Providing clear and consistent expectations - Recognition in Achievement Assembly through special mentions and Values stickers - Star badges in Achievement Assembly, for sustained effort to improve behaviour or consistently good behaviour and attitude ('Always' children) recorded in the class Achievement Book - 'Circle Time' activities or explicit PHSE lessons where appropriate behaviour is explored and discussed - Working in partnership with other agencies e.g. the Behaviour Support Service (BSS), within a class, group or individually - Giving positive feedback to classes and SLT through the School Parliament - Providing certificates and rewards for good behavior or attendance eg trips, after school clubs.
-Attendance certificates will be presented termly and for meeting School target and 100% attendance, and annually for 100%. - Rewards/ stickers provided by members of the Senior Leadership Team (SLT) to mark momentous learning or behavior - Actively promoting the School Values at all opportunities - Sending 1 postcard home and give 1 positive note per week; record in the Achievement Book - Sending texts home they can be positive messages or reminders, but not negative messages - Noticing and praising positives all the time 'catch them being good' - 'PIP' & 'RIP' Praising in Public, Reprimanding in Private - Being fair and ensure consequences are proportionate
+- Providing clear and consistent expectations - Recognition in Assembly through special mentions and Values stickers - Star badges in Achievement Assembly, for sustained effort to improve behaviour or consistently good behaviour and attitude ('Always' children) recorded by the teacher. - 'Circle Time' activities or explicit PHSE lessons where appropriate behaviour is explored and discussed - Working in partnership with other agencies e.g. the Behaviour Support Service (BSS), within a class, group or individually - Giving positive feedback to classes and SLT through the School Parliament - Providing certificates and rewards for good behavior or attendance eg trips, after school clubs.
+Attendance certificates will be presented termly and for meeting School target and 100% attendance, and annually for 100%. - Rewards/ stickers provided by members of the Senior Leadership Team (SLT) to mark momentous learning or behavior - Actively promoting the School Values at all opportunities - Communicating positive messages home by a means specified by the school e.g. postcards, text messages, positive notes or a through a parent app.
+This should be recorded by the class teacher. - Noticing and praising positives all the time 'catch them being good' - 'PIP' & 'RIP' Praising in Public, Reprimanding in Private - Being fair and ensure consequences are proportionate